goodform-ai/drive-cms/README.md

 -   Enable the Google Drive API
 -   Create a Service Account and obtain its credentials
--   Share your website's files with the Service Account's email address
+-   Share your website's files or folder with the Service Account's email address
+    - Ex.
+Create a google drive folder and called "Content".
+Share the folders content with the Service Account's email address.
+Now every document in there will be accessible through drive-cms

 More detailed instructions here: [Setting up Google Cloud Platform](./google-setup.md).